 by Louisa Harding

 t some point in every knitter’s life they decide its time to make a special gift.
 Louisa Harding believes that if you’re going to invest the time in a project, why not indulge in a fabulous yarn to make that knitting time special?
 Her new book Knitting Little Luxuries: Beautiful Accessories to Knit features 21 patterns for hats, mittens, scarves, purses, wraps and a cardigan, all knit in her own line of yarn.

-Harding views these patterns as a "starting point," showing many of the designs knit up in multiple yarns and embellished with found objects, buttons, flowers, ribbons and embroidery.
-The items illustrating Knitting Little Luxuries have been embellished with treasures from her Grandmother’s button box.
-Her goal is to encourage knitters to make each piece as unique as the person creating it and customized to the recipient, rather than slavishly following a pattern.
+Harding views these patterns as a “starting point,” showing many of the designs knit up in multiple yarns and embellished with found objects, buttons, flowers, ribbons and embroidery.
+The items illustrating Knitting Little Luxuries have been embellished with treasures from her grandmother’s button box.
+Her goal is to encourage knitters to make each piece as unique as the person creating it and customize to the recipient, rather than slavishly following a pattern.

 The patterns in Knitting Little Luxuries are divided into four sections: Eclectic and Quirky where you “embrace embellishments to make your knitting one of a kind;” Textured and Modern, highlighting cables and interesting stitch fabrics; Pretty and Feminine that showcases luxury fibers, colour and lace; and Traditional and Folk that features fair isle with a twist.

 Knitters who follow the latest trends will be eager to knit the Piper Purse, reminiscent of the cables purses carried by many celebrities this season.
 Those knitters entranced by vintage will be drawn to the Daphne Purse which is reminiscent of straw purses from the 50s, made unique by the addition of silk flowers.